 - Teachers will need to adapt their teaching style slightly to optimise the teacher/learner environment.
 This may mean choosing different materials to those used in an offline classroom.
 This could be particularly relevant when teaching children.
 Games cannot always be adapted to work when you teach online and offline.

 - Technical glitches – they happen, even when using Apple technology!
-If problems with electricity occur or the student’s wifi is slow, the teacher will always need to have a back up system.
+If problems with electricity occur or the student’s wifi is slow (you only have to consider how does weather affect satellite internet to see how this could occur!), the teacher will always need to have a back up system.
 Some software used to teach online is more sophisticated than others and therefore might need faster wifi.
 If this happens, the teacher could switch to Skype or something similar until the problem is solved.

 - Lack of confidence in using technology to teach.
 This is very common as it is fear of the unknown.
 However, it is normally quite easily overcome.
 The best policy is for the teacher to practise on a family member or friend before trying to teach online a ‘real’ student.
 The teacher needs to feel confident in order to deliver top rate lessons and also put the student at ease.